conversodinHXL/vcfpltoolskit/README.md

 rewrite the annotation module with database, it will increase the speed and reduce the memery using;a merge module and so on.

 ==============================================================================
-To use those scripts, samtools is required.
-I use the software to get the refrence nucletide(s).
+To use those scripts, samtools(http://samtools.sourceforge.net/samtools.shtml) is required.
+I use the software to get the reference nucletide(s).

 ===============================
-I submit both pm files and pl files.
+I submit all pm files and pl files.
 The main thing I want to contribute is my pm files.
-The pl file is just a example.
+The pl files are just examples.

 ================================
-Never use annotation module until I rewrite the module, I will use database instead of hashtable.I use spliting annotion, but it is not so efficient.
+Never use annotation module until I rewrite this module, I will use database instead of hashtable.I tried spliting annotion, but it is not so efficient.